marknelsonengineer/empire/DESIGN_CONCEPTS.md

 class BaseMap
 class WorldMap
-class NationMap
-class Nations
+class NationalView
 class Nation

-' Relationships (inheritance)
 WorldMap         -up-|>   BaseMap
-NationMap       -up-|> BaseMap
+NationalView     -up-|>   BaseMap
-'NationMap       -right-> Nation
-'Nations "1" -- "1..*" Nation : contains
+NationalView     --       Nation

 @enduml

 ## Messages

+@startuml
+!theme crt-amber

+class Messages
+class Message

+Messages "1" -right-> "n" Message

+@enduml

 ## Loans

+@startuml
+!theme crt-amber

+class Loans
+class Loan

+Loans "1" -right-> "n" Loan

+@enduml

 ## Logger & Metrics

+@startuml
+!theme crt-amber

+class Logger
+class Metrics
+class Metric
+class Counter
+class Timer
+class Measurement

+Metrics "1" -right-> "n" Metric

+Metric <|-- Counter
+Metric <|-- Timer
+Metric <|-- Measurement

+@enduml

 ## Secure By Design
-Should the listener threads be in the same process space as the model?
+Bottom line:  Should the listener threads be in the same process space as the model?

-This should be in a section called, thinking about security or designing in security from the beginning
+If they are in the same process, then we’re must accept a certain amount of risk.

 The opposite of security is usability.
-I want the system to be usable and secure.
-The primary threat vector is buffer overflow attacks.
-Another threat factor is memory overwrites where an authorization or security token gets over written.
+I want the system to be both usable and secure.

-If they’re in the same process, then we’re going to accept a certain amount of risk

-Another serious threat vector is denial, a service and causing memory, corruption or no point or access of some kind.
-In other words, causing the server to crash.
-Inducing the server to crash.
-Inducing a crash on the server.

-You could create a security Oracle that runs in a separate process and use it to validate the current nation number in the process space.
-This is very similar to windows security process, and if it’s good enough for Microsoft….
-LSASS.
+### Threat Vectors
+  - Buffer overflow attacks
+  - Memory overwrites - Where an authorization or security token gets overwritten
+  - Denial of service
+    - Memory corruption
+    - Inducing crashes

 The primary data model will not manage credentials.
+Instead, we use a Security Oracle that runs in a separate process.
+This is similar to Windows' security process LSASS. ...and if it’s good enough for Microsoft...

+The Security Oracle will:
+  - Decrypt and manage a `shadow` password file
+  - Change passwords
+  - Cryptographically validate each session's nation ID to ensure it hasn't been overwritten

-My guess is that any attempts at remote code execution or memory over rates will add a minimum crash the thread, and very likely corrupt the court data model
+My guess is that attempts at remote code execution or memory overwrites will tend to crash the thread and very likely corrupt the data model.

-## Use of Design Patterns and Containers

-Make a table of design patterns and where they’re being used:
-- Use flyweight for commodities, sectors, and the various mobile units
-- Use composition, mostly for source code management
-- Use the command patterns for updates and combat
-- We have a number of Singletons

-Make a list of major container classes:

-- frameworks, content, content structure.